Surge protectors are all the same, right? Why do you need a special one for your garage?

 Best Upgrade Surge Protector: Tripp-Lite TLP76MSG

-The Tripp-Lite TLP76MSG isn’t really designed for garages, but it’s got some really cool features which earn it a spot on this list.
+The Tripp-Lite TLP76MSG isn’t designed for garages, but it’s got some cool features that earn it a spot on this list.

 Let’s talk about the switches first.
-There are a total of seven (7!!!!) of them on this thing.
-There’s one master switch at the top, right above the surge protection warning light.
-That’s nothing unusual.
+There are a total of seven (7!!!!) of them on this surge protector, including a master switch at the top, above the surge protection warning light.

-That’s a really cool feature so you you don’t have “energy vampires” increasing your electric bill unnecessarily.
+That’s a cool feature to prevent “energy vampires” from increasing your electric bill.

 |Joule Rating||1080 Joules|